kubernetes-sigs/cluster-api/docs/proposals/20240930-machine-drain-rules.md

 has a volume currently wait for volume detach would block indefinitely.
 The only way around this today is to set either the `Machine.spec.nodeVolumeDetachTimeout` field or the `machine.cluster.x-k8s.io/exclude-wait-for-node-volume-detach` annotation.
 With this change we will stop waiting for volumes of DaemonSet Pods to be detached.

+**Note**: We can't exclude the possibility that with some CSI implementations deleting Machines while volumes are still attached will lead to problems.
+So please use this carefully.
+However, we verified that the `kube-controller-manager` will handle these situations correctly by ensuring the volume gets freed up after the Machine & Node have been deleted and can be used again.

 ### Security Model